frankwillmore/__VACUUMMS__/ROADMAP.md

   - vacuumms.h header that includes version numbers, etc. and which is updated when cutting a release.

 - Generalize to pluggable force field models.

+- Tests:
+  - Add tests for verifying integrity of builds.
+CTest?